vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/0_README.md

 You should already have a list of keys, we'll just be adding one more for this lab.
 We recommend storing the new keys in the same text file you created earlier.

 >_Keys_
->- Bing Image Search key:
+>- Bing Search V7 key:

 ### Continue to [1_Overview](./1_Overview.md)